 As a sponsor, you will receive regular updates on the progress of “your youth” and see how your support is impacting his or her life.

-Sponsorship for Empowering Youth For the Future is $1,000 a year – less than $85 a month.
+Sponsorship for Give a Teen a Chance is $1,000 a year – less than $85 a month.

 For more information contact Dawn Bogart at 623-374-3747 or 602-565-3218 or firstname.lastname@example.org.

-Host a clothing drive.
-We are always looking for students to coordinate a clothing drive at their school.
+Host a clothing, hygiene, or school supply drive.
+We are always looking for students, individuals or organizations to host a drive at their school, company, church, or in their neighborhood.
 It’s an easy, fun and rewarding community service project.
-Just pick an item of clothing you want to collect, place collection bins throughout the campus, create posters and advertise on social media about your efforts then bring the items to HYC.
+Just pick a type of item you want to collect, place collection bins in handy locations, create posters and advertise on social media about your efforts, then bring the items to HYC.
+You can find out more about doing a donation drive by clicking here.

 Other Ways to Volunteer